Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ~~~
 {: .output}

-Then switch back to the `main` branch:
+We can see that the `rainfall_conversion.py` file is all present and correct.
+But we told git that we made it on the `dev` branch - what happens if we switch back to `main` with `git switch` again?:

 ~~~
 git switch main